Taekwonnie/Debt-Relief-Web-App/README.md

+The goal of our project is to create a web app that helps people to reduce their debt by providing the user with:
+Analytics of their expenses and debt payoff time Provide ways the user can reduce expenses
+Most people in the world tend to be in debt and we want to provide a baseline for people looking to pay back their debt.

 # Getting Started with Debt Relief APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 <pre>
 Features:
 [x] Login
 [x] Sign Up
 [x] Reset Password